elijahwalkerrr/cp1404practicals/README.md

 # Practicals Repository for Programming II
 ## A preview into clean code lessons learnt

-Name: Elijah Walker
+Name: Elijah Walker,
-Currently Enrolled In: Engineering (Electrical)
+Currently Enrolled In: Engineering (Electrical),

 The repository was created to display the python practices learnt throughout the subject, w ith new skills being displayed each week.